 5. Avoid Approaching the Animal

-If the animal you hit is hurt but not killed, your first impulse may be to see if you can help it.
+If the animal you hit is hurt but not killed, your first impulse might be to see if you can help it.
 However, as difficult as it is to watch an injured animal struggle, it’s much safer to keep your distance.
 You should never try to approach an injured animal after a roadway accident.
+You could end up putting yourself in danger.

 6. Contact Your Insurance Company